 Eagle Updates hosts Charlotte Ludlow (12) and Pedro Castro (11) announced the Athletes of the Week: Ricardo Sanchez (10) for boys varsity football, Sai Kaneshiro (10) for girls varsity golf and Alejandro Cheline (12) for boys varsity water polo.
 They also commended Axel Schlouza and Aiden Coviello for helping Harker secure a win against Crystal Springs at a recent cross country race.

 Honor council officers Suhana Bhandare (12), Yash Greene (12) and Linda Zeng (12) announced Honor Council’s new goal for the year: visibility and transparency.
-They presented a written message from IT Director Jesse Lara, which clarified that the sole purpose of this year’s network changes are for future review of student activity, only when necessary.
+They presented a written message from IT Director Jesse Lara, which clarified that this year’s changes allow users to more quickly connect to the correct local area network while keeping logs which are only reviewed when deemed necessary.
 In that memo, Lara also explicated the hot-spot ban, stating that hot-spots can be used to violate academic integrity and slow down the actual network.

 Math department chair Anthony Silk notified students that sign-ups for the American Mathematics Competition (AMC) are open.
 The exam will take place on November 5.
 Silk reminded students that they must be active members of Math Club if they want to take the AMC 10B or 12B.
 Silk also requested students to not break the giant chess pieces outside Nichols, presenting the recently-discovered severed head of a chess king.